sagararathi/sagararathi.github.io/blog/t1-git-blog.md

  What are the benefits of version control?

- [Answer]
+ [Answer]<BR>
-•	It provides one code for an entire team to use; everybody operates version'.
+•	It provides one code for an entire team to use; everybody operates version'.<br>
-•	Changes are orderly and avoid overwriting , saving development time
+•	Changes are orderly and avoid overwriting , saving development time<br>
-•	The ability to track changes and makes it easier to find the right person whom made changes and when.
+•	The ability to track changes and makes it easier to find the right person whom made changes and when.<br>
-•	A list of exact changes made can be generated quickly and easily, making it easier to advise users of the information on how it has changed from version to version.
+•	A list of exact changes made can be generated quickly and easily, making it easier to advise users of the information on how it has changed from version to version.<br>
-•	It is easy to 'roll back' to an earlier version of the information, if a serious mistake was made during a change.
+•	It is easy to 'roll back' to an earlier version of the information, if a serious mistake was made during a change.<br>

 How does git help you keep track of changes?